jpmorganchase/modular/docs/esm-views/developing-esm.md

-This means that if a dependency is not referenced in the source code or the `package.json` of the esm-view, it won't be a candidate for rewriting: for performance reasons, Modular won't analyze the source code of workspace ependencies.
+This means that if a dependency is not referenced in the source code or the `package.json` of the esm-view, it won't be a candidate for rewriting: for performance reasons, Modular won't analyze the source code of workspace dependencies.
 For example: if your esm-view doesn't import React, but one of its local (workspace) dependencies does, and React is in allow list, the React dependency **won't be a candidate for rewriting**.

-## Dependencies in the block list can still come from the CDN, if they are referenced in a CDN dependency
+### Dependencies in the block list can still come from the CDN, if they are referenced in a CDN dependency

 Suppose application `A` depends on package `B` and package `C`.
 Package `B` is an external dependency on allow list that depends on package `C`, and package